 - 6 cups low sodium chicken or vegetable stock plus additional as needed to thin

-- 1 teaspoon black pepper or lemon pepper
+- 1 tsp black pepper or lemon pepper

 - 1 tdsp crushed red pepper flakes